-COTO has service provider Memoranda of Understanding with both CAOT and WES that outline the fairness
+COTO has service provider Memoranda of Understanding with both CAOT and WES that outline the fairness and transparency obligations of these parties as they provide services to COTO applicants.

 The College directs applicants to the CAOT for all information regarding the National Occupational Therapy Certification Examination (NOTCE).